How Common Are Golf Cart Accidents?

 2. College Campuses

-On college campuses, golf carts may make it easier for staff to quickly get from one campus area to another without disruption.
-Some even customize their golf carts to match their school’s colors, logos, or mascots.
+On college campuses, golf carts may make it easier for staff to get from one campus area to another without disruption quickly.
+They are small enough to fit on campus paths, making them much easier to use than a car.
+Some schools even customize their golf carts to match their school’s colors, logos, or mascots.

 3. Farming and Gardening